Ashraf720/Ashraf720/README.md

-Hi, I’m Ashraf Moumin Hassan, a student of the french high school: "lycée français de djibouti" I’m interested in artificial intelligence
+- Hi, I’m Ashraf Moumin Hassan, a student of the french high school: "lycée français de djibouti"
+- I’m interested in artificial intelligence, physics, mathematics and so much more !
-I’m currently learning machine learning and deep learning
+- I’m currently learning machine learning and deep learning

 <!---